Special Weather Statement issued for Cheyenne by NWS - NewsBreak

 Special Weather Statement issued for Cheyenne by NWS

-Effective: 2021-08-06 20:36:00 CDT Expires: 2021-08-06 20:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Cheyenne A strong thunderstorm will impact portions of west central Cheyenne County in northwestern Kansas through 845 PM CDT At 835 PM CDT, Doppler radar was tracking a strong thunderstorm 5 miles west of St. Francis, moving east at 25 mph.
-HAZARD...Wind gusts up to 50 mph.
+Effective: 2021-08-09 21:57:00 CDT Expires: 2021-08-09 22:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Cheyenne A strong thunderstorm will impact portions of northeastern Cheyenne County in northwestern Kansas and southeastern Dundy Counties in southwestern Nebraska through 930 PM MDT/1030 PM CDT/ At 857 PM MDT/957 PM CDT/, Doppler radar was tracking a strong thunderstorm near Benkelman, moving northeast at 20 mph.
+HAZARD...Winds in excess of 30 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-This strong thunderstorm will be near St. Francis around 845 PM CDT.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+This strong thunderstorm will be near Benkelman around 910 PM MDT.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0